metelkin/metelkin.github.io/content/model-formats-for-systems-pharmacology-1/index.md

 - there are teams working together on the same project,
 - and there are real concerns about readability, reproducibility, and maintainability.

 Drug modeling is starting to resemble software engineering but without the benefit of decades of best practices.
-That’s why ideas like modularity, version control, open formats, and CI/CD are so relevant here.
+That's why ideas like modularity, version control, open formats, and CI/CD are so relevant here.

 ### Current Challenges